Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And as there isn’t a shortage of COVID vaccines, there’s nothing to worry about.

-But that timing is them saying that getting two shots, eight weeks apart, then a third six months later is not only safe, but allowed in specific circumstances.
+But that timing is them saying that getting two shots eight weeks apart and then a third six months later is not only safe but allowed in specific circumstances.

 Just in this case, it would be an XBB.1.5 vaccine, then a JN.1 eight weeks later, then they can get another JN.1 six months after that.